 Section 45-5.
 Effective Date of Compact; Counterparts.
-This Compact was approved and enacted by the City Council of the City of Chicago and approved by the Mayor of Chicago on April /5, 1995 and by the Common Council of the City of Gary on April /3, 1995, and accordingly the Effective Date of this Compact shall be April /5, 1995.
+This Compact was approved and enacted by the City Council of the City of Chicago and approved by the Mayor of Chicago on April1995 and by the Common Council of the City of Gary on April /3, 1995, and accordingly the Effective Date of this Compact shall be April /£f1995.
 This Compact shall be signed and sealed in 5 duplicate original copies.
-One copy shall be filed with the City Clerk of the City of Chicago, one copy shall be filed with the City Clerk of the City of Gary, one copy shall be filed with the Secretary of State of Illinois, one copy shall be filed with the Secretary of State of Indiana, and one copy shall be filed and retained in the archives of the Authority.
+One copy shall be filed with the City Clerk of the City of Chicago, one copy shall be filed with the City Clerk of the City of Gary, one copy shall be filed with the Secretary of State of Illinois, one copy shall be filed with the Secretary of State of Illinois, one copy shall be filed with the Secretary of State of Indiana, and. one copy shall be filed and retained in the archives of the Authority.

-Section 45-10.
+Section 45-JO.
 Parties and Interests.
-This Compact is made solely for the benefit of each Signatory, and no other Person shall acquire or have any rights hereunder except as expressly provided herein.
+This Compact is made solely for the benefit of "ach Signatory, and no other Person shall acquire or have any rights hereunder except as expressly provided herein.
 This Compact is not assignable without the express written consent of the Mayor and the governing body of each Signatory.
-No Person may assume the rights or obligations of a Signatory under this Compact without the express written consent of the Mayor and the governing body of each Signatory.
-References in this Compact to a Signatory shall not be deemed to include any successors or assigns, unless this Compact has been assigned with the express written consent of the Mayor and the governing body of each Signatory.
+No Person may assume the rights or obligations of a Signatory under this Compact without the express written consent of the Mayor and the governing body of each Signatory shall not be deemed to include any successors or assigns, unless this Compact has been assigned with the express written consent of the Mayor and the governing body of each Signatory.

-Executed as of this 15 day of April.
+Executed as of this / S""day of April.
 1995.